nhsx/nccid-ct-slice-lung-classification/README.md

 ## The model

-I built a 2D deep learning model and applied transfer learning for this classification task, using the convolution neural network architecture EfficientNetB1 (Tan and Le, 2019) as the central component of the algorithm.
+We built a 2D deep learning model and applied transfer learning for this classification task, using the convolution neural network architecture EfficientNetB1 (Tan and Le, 2019) as the central component of the algorithm.

-I applied transfer learning and used the pre-trained ImageNet (Russakovsky et al., 2015) weight of EfficientNetB1 to train the classification model on our training set.
+We applied transfer learning and used the pre-trained ImageNet (Russakovsky et al., 2015) weight of EfficientNetB1 to train the classification model on our training set.
 The training set images are processed by a sequential layer for the image augmentation before feeding into the EfficientNetB1 component.
 The features extracted by EfficientNetB1 are then averaged out by a 2D global-average-pooling operation, before feeding into a fully-connected layer (with random dropout rate of 0.3).
 The output layer of the model uses a softmax activation function to give the probabilities of the two classes ('whole lung' and 'others').

 ## The code